Skip to main content

 How does Northern Burlington County Regional High School rank in NJ?

-Northern Burlington County Regional High School is ranked #1421 out of 2,463 schools in NJ.
+Northern Burlington County Regional High School ranks #1,563 of 2,466 schools in NJ.

 What is Northern Burlington County Regional High School's MySchoolScout rating?

-Northern Burlington County Regional High School has a composite rating of 6.0 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+Northern Burlington County Regional High School has a current MySchoolScout rating of 5.9 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at Northern Burlington County Regional High School?